skyfall166-jpg/cursor-task/README.md

 The contrast that makes this clear

 Peep Laja has a fraction of Hormozi's reach — but every post advances a specific, differentiated thesis on B2B positioning and messaging.
-Laja's audience is precisely the kind of buyer 100Hires needs to reach.
+Laja's audience is precisely the kind of buyer to reach.
 Hormozi's audience is not.
 (Source: Peep Laja, https://www.linkedin.com/in/peeplaja, ongoing)

-His stated goal is attention at scale.
-For 100Hires, the goal is trust within a specific niche.
+His stated goal is attention at scale.Must be trust within a specific niche.
 These require fundamentally different strategies

 - Learn execution
 - Ignore strategy